programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 Now use `gci` again to confirm that your document is now called `benjamin.txt`.

+How is it that `mv` can both move and rename files?
+Every time we use `mv` we give it two arguments, that is, we type two things after the `mv`.
+The first thing is the path for the original item, the second thing is the path for the destination we want to move the item to.
+In both cases, PowerShell automatically completes the path information we leave out, and it assumes that the title will remain the same if we don't tell it otherwise.
+So the first command really looks like this `mv .\example.txt .\dir\example.txt` (remember that `.\` just means "the current directory).
+In the second case, since there is no directory called `benjamin.txt`, the whole command looks like this: `mv .\example.txt .\benjamin.txt`.
+In other words, it is moving the file from the path `C:\users\YOURUSERNAME\funWithPowerShell\dir\example.txt` to the path  `C:\users\YOURUSERNAME\funWithPowerShell\dir\example.txt`.
+That is, renaming *is* moving (which is also true when you use your GUI, but the GUI magic makes it less apparent).

-Finally, let's learn to copy and delete files.
-To copy them, we use the cmdlet `Copy-Item`, or `cp`.
+Beyond moving files, we also want to be able to copy and delete them.
+To copy files, we use the cmdlet `Copy-Item`, or `cp`.
 Let's make a two copies of `benjamin.txt`, and name them `steven.txt` and `susie.txt`.

 `cp benjamin.txt steven.txt`